awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 }
 ```

-**Example Activity Event Record of an Aurora MySQL SELECT Statement**
+**Example Activity event record of an Aurora MySQL SELECT statement**
 Following is an example of a `SELECT` event\.
  The following example shows the event with a `class` value of `MAIN`\.